 In a twist, the Hillsboro Planning commission has added Emergency Shelters to the new codes for occupancy by people who are in low-income categories or suffering from homelessness.
 These homes will be allowed in almost every section of the City.
-Available to anyone who is struggling for a home and who has an average income of 60% or less of the area median income; Emergency shelters will be allowed from Jackson School and Fishback Creek in the North, to the Elm-lined streets of Old Orenco. – See the entire code right here.
-The Herald agrees that everyone needs a home and we see the wisdom and the benefit of that.
-But the lack of actually one ot one public engagement is concerning.
+Available to anyone who is struggling for a home and who has an average income of 60% or less of the area median income, Emergency shelters will be allowed from Jackson School and Fishback Creek in the North to the Elm-lined streets of Old Orenco. – See the entire code right here.
+The Herald agrees that everyone needs a home, and we see the wisdom and the benefit of that.
+But the lack of actual one to one public engagement is concerning.
 We suggest any of you who are concerned or excited or anywhere in between log in tomorrow to have your say.

 Here is all the meeting info for the hearing tomorrow night:

 Here is a little more about what is being done: